Namoshek/laravel-scout-database/README.md

 not yield very good performance (to be honest, I've no experience with this part).
 If you come across issues with any of the database systems
 Laravel supports, please let me know.

-Also noteworthy is that the search algorithm has not been tested with concrete test inputs, only with some real world data.
+Noteworthy as well is that the search algorithm has not been tested with concrete test inputs, only with some real world data.

 ## License